shapeshifter/shapeshifter-specification/docs/message-descriptions/scope.md

 </figure>

 When selecting a message transfer mechanism, local market conditions should be considered and the USEF privacy and security guidelines should be followed [^B5].
-Further recommendations about the message transport mechanism are given in Appendix 3.
+Further recommendations about the message transport mechanism are given in [Message transport mechanism](../appendix/message-transport-mechanism.md).

 [^B5]: USEF Foundation, "USEF: The Privacy and Security Guideline," USEF Foundation, Arnhem, 2015.